Heinrich Ehrler: Squadron leader

 Ehrler was made Staffelkapitän (squadron leader) of the 6.
 Staffel of JG 5 after the former squadron leader Oberleutnant Hanns-Diether Hartwein was killed in action on 21 August 1942.
 Ehrler claimed his 45th and 46th aerial victory on 2 September.
 On 4 September, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 The presentation was made by the Fliegerführer Nord Oberst Alexander Holle at Petsamo, later known as Pechenga.
 On 19 September, on a mission to Murmashi, Ehrler claimed two Hurricanes destroyed, taking his total number of aerial victories to 60.

 In combat near the Kirov Railway on 9 January 1943, Ehrler claimed two Lavochkin-Gorbunov-Gudkov LaGG-3s and a Hurricane shot down.
 He was promoted to Oberleutnant (first lieutenant) on 1 February 1943.
 In the afternoon of 27 March, II.
 Gruppe and III.
 Gruppe provided fighter escort for Messerschmitt Bf 110s and Focke-Wulf Fw 190s attacking the Soviet airfield at Murmashi.
 The flight encountered 30 Soviet fighters over Shonguy and Murmashi.
 In this engagement, the Germans claimed fourteen aerial victories, among them five by Ehrler.
 Soviet records document the loss of six aircraft.
 The next day, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold).

 On 1 May 1943, Ehrler was promoted to Hauptmann (captain).
 On 8 June 1943, Ehrler was credited with his 100th aerial victory.
 He was the 40th Luftwaffe pilot to achieve the century mark.
 On 1 August, Ehrler was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 The presentation was made by Adolf Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg.
-Six other Luftwaffe officers were presented with awards that day by Hitler, Hauptmann Egmont Prinz zur Lippe-Weißenfeld, Hauptmann Manfred Meurer, Oberleutnant Theodor Weissenberger, Oberleutnant Joachim Kirschner, Hauptmann Werner Schröer were also awarded the Oak Leaves, and Major Helmut Lent received the Swords to his Knight's Cross with Oak Leaves.
+Six other Luftwaffe officers were presented with awards that day by Hitler, Hauptmann Egmont Prinz zur Lippe-Weißenfeld, Hauptmann Manfred Meurer, Oberleutnant Theodor Weissenberger, Oberleutnant Joachim Kirschner, and Hauptmann Werner Schröer were also awarded the Oak Leaves, and Major Helmut Lent received the Swords to his Knight's Cross with Oak Leaves.

 Ehrler claimed aerial victories 113 to 115 on 18 August 1943.
 These were his first claims after the Oak Leaves presentation.
 Ehrler took off at 14:10 from Pontsalenjoki, heading north where he claimed two P-40s destroyed.
 During this mission, he lost his wingman Feldwebel Christian Stolz who was shot down by anti-aircraft artillery fire.
 Later that day, Ehrler shot down a Lavochkin La-5 northeast of Loukhi airfield.